valtech-sd/spyglass/README.md

 Running ```npm run build``` should put the latest into `docs/skincare/`.

 Unfortunately, as of right now, `parcel build`'s output does not reference the paths correctly for CSS `link`s, `script` tags, and `img` elements — so you'll have to manually change all of those to add a `../` in front of the filename.
-(We aim to fix that this week.)
+(We aim to fix that in the future, but for now, it's an extra step you must do every time after `npm run build`.)

 ### Contributing